Getting started with the Holder SDKs

 Initialize the SDK

-If you are using SDK Tethering, update your SDK initialization to include the platform
+If you are using the SDK Backend, update your SDK initialization to include the platform

 configuration once your Holder Applications are created.
 This enables your app to connect to the

 correct MATTR VII tenant and Holder Application.
-If you are not using tethering, you can initialize
+If you are not using an SDK Backend, you can initialize

 the SDK without a platformConfiguration.